 A chameleon on screen, Depp has spent his entire adult life on the big screen.
 But the talented star has had some personal struggles from financial woes to divorce that led him down a dark path of alcoholism and depression.
 He opened up in an interview with Rolling Stones about his hardships and how he is recovering.
 He revealed how he relies on therapists to manage his frequent panic attack and anxiety to avoid spiraling into severe depression.
 He finds writing and music to be therapeutic and often turns to them when he is feeling down.

 The nine-time Grammy award winner has not kept silent about her battle with depression.
 The pop diva, who has battled a number of mental illnesses including depression, anxiety, and eating disorders, has been very open about her health.
 Inspired by her fans, she became more transparent on the topic when she heard their own personal battles with bullying and homophobia, depression, and self-confidence issues.
 After discovering a gay fan, who had been bullied for his own sexuality, took his own life at 14, Gaga felt compelled to establish the Born This Way Foundation to help disenfranchised and depressed teens know they are not alone.
-She recently disclosed that she takes medication on a daily basis to deal with depression but finds the biggest release from her dark thoughts through music.
+She even disclosed that she takes medication on a daily basis to deal with depression but finds the biggest release from her dark thoughts through music.

 The U.S. Olympic swimmer who has won 28 Olympic medals, is extremely open about his struggles with depression.
 Despite all the accolades, the Olympian told CNN, that he went into a dark place after the 2012 Olympic Games.
 For nearly 5 days he sat alone in his bedroom, questioning whether he wanted to be alive.
 He had spent his entire life training in the pool and didn’t feel like he had a purpose anymore.
 All he knew was, eating, sleeping, swimming, and wasn’t sure how to live a “normal life.”
 Knowing that he was going down what could be a serious path, he told himself there had to be a better way, which compelled him to seek help for his depression and anxiety.
 Because getting treatment for his depression saved his life, he now considers himself an advocate for mental health saying, “It’s OK not to be OK.”
 His PSA commercials encourage those who are battling depression to get help.